MiR-Community/mir_community_website/content/blog/MiR Community Highlight: Yanina Noemí Bellini Saibene/index.md

 ### Where can we find you on social media?
 Twitter : @@yabellini

-Thanks for sharing your story with us!
+Thanks for being apart of MiR and sharing your story with us!
 We really appreciate it.
-How can the R Community best support you?